chriscdn/RHTools/readme.md

 }];
 ```

-Blocks are not released when the user taps the button since it's quite likely the user may tap the button a second time.
+Blocks are not released when the user taps the button since it's quite likely the user may tap the button multiple times.
 For that reason any reference to `self` within the block must be done with a weak reference.

 ## RHSwitch